dBerriff/FT-led-control/README.md

 - Will run on a desktop or the Pi Pico.

 pixel_strip.py:
 - Core methods and values for setting a pixel strip.
 Imports the methods and values for specific strip microcontrollers.

 pixel_strip_helper.py:
 - Domain-specific methods for setting a pixel strip.
 Example: arc-welding effect.

 plasma_2040.py:
-- Pimoroni Plasma 2040 board-specific method (set onboard LED) and values.
-This supports the specific on-board pin connections and the required method for setting the on-board tri-colour LED.
+- Pimoroni Plasma 2040 board-specific method and values.
+Supports on-board pin connections and the method for setting the on-board tri-colour LED.

 state_transition.py:
-- The main pplication to set layout ambient lighting.
+- The main application to set layout ambient lighting.

 test scripts:
 - test_colour_signals.py